 - 1 teaspoon pure vanilla extract

-- In your mixer fitter with a whisk attachment, beat the egg whites with a pinch of salt until frothy then add the cream of tartar.
+- In your mixer fitted with a whisk attachment, beat the egg whites with a pinch of salt until frothy then add the cream of tartar.
 Then slowly add in the 2 tablespoons of sugar.
 Whip until soft peaks are achieved.

 - Place the water, corn syrup, and ⅔ cup sugar into a small saucepan.
 Over medium heat, bring the mixture to a boil and stir it until it reaches 242 degrees F on a candy thermometer.

 - When it reaches the hard ball stage, remove from heat.